tibs/markup-history/notes-per-slide.rst

 Partly a reaction to SGML.
 Clearly influential on all of the succeeding lightweight markups.

-Same year as HTML
+Same year as HTML and Docbook

-Note: body text indented.
-Underlining indicated by something like underlining (but nb: underlining *should* mean italics).
+Note: the body text must be indented.

+Underlining markup reminiscent of actual underlining (but nb: underlining *should* mean italics).

 Two dots for comments or special meaning.